OnePlus Nord: Updates

 On 22 July 2020, just one day after the phone's unveiling, an update was released that updated OxygenOS to OxygenOS 10.5.1.
-The update improved the depth effect, indoor picture quality, power efficiency when recording at 4K/60fps, and the overall camera experience.
+The update improved the depth effect, indoor picture quality, power efficiency when recording at 4K/60 fps, and the overall camera experience.
 It also improved system stability and video calling quality.

 On 23 July 2020, an update was released that updated the firmware to 10.5.2 and patched security flaws.
 The update improved the pairing process of the OnePlus Buds, optimized a gesture to open the camera, and added 90 Hz support to Dailyhunt (India only), which is an Indian news app.
-The update also further optimized video calling performance and power efficiency when recording video at 4K/60fps, and fixed general issues.
+The update also further optimized video calling performance and power efficiency when recording video at 4K/60 fps, and fixed general issues.

 On 5 August 2020, a small update came out.
 The small update updated OxygenOS to 10.5.3 and improved the stability of the system.

 On 10 August 2020, an update that updated the firmware to 10.5.4 was released.
 The update includes display and camera improvements, shortened the launch time of the gallery app, and it fixes an issue with background music playing while using the front camera.
 The update also improves the video call quality, color accuracy, and white balance while in low-light situations for the front cameras and the color accuracy and saturation of the macro camera.

-On 7 September 2020, OxygenOS 10.5.7 rolled out, with improvements for/into 4K/60fps stabilization, image clarity for the macro camera, Bluetooth, voice call stability, the display, and power consumption.
+On 7 September 2020, OxygenOS 10.5.7 rolled out, with improvements for/into 4K/60 fps stabilization, image clarity for the macro camera, Bluetooth, voice call stability, the display, and power consumption.

 On 30 Sept 2020, OxygenOS 10.5.8 was released in a staggered fashion.
 This is a minor update, with increased stability for network, display, and camera OIS.

 On 2 March 2021, OnePlus Nord gets a stable OxygenOS 11 update.
 This update brings major changes to the interface (including dark mode) and even enables the Always On Display feature.